noahmehl/couchdb-dump-php/README.md

 The original dump tool authored by zebooka included supported incremental backups.
 This made it much more feasible to add support to dump inline base64 attachements.

-Although CouchDB's  `/_all_docs` function is more popular with DB backups that don't include attachements, this function doesn't support attachements.
+Although CouchDB's  `/_all_docs` function is more popular with DB backups that don't include attachements, this function doesn't support attachments.
 To download attachments, individual documents must be accessed.

 Rerence on CouchDB's  `/_all_docs` function [here ](http://docs.couchdb.org/en/latest/api/database/bulk-api.html)